CGCookie/retopoflow/help/strokes.md

 Creating geometry is dependent on your selection:

 - When nothing is selected, a new edge strip is added
-- When an edge strip is selected and stroke is not a loop, the selected edge strip is extruded to the stroke
+- When an edge strip is selected and stroke is not a loop, the selected edge strip is extruded to the stroke as a span
-- When an edge loop is selected and stroke is a loop, the selected edge loop is extruded to the stroke
+- When an edge loop is selected and stroke is a loop, the selected edge loop is extruded to the stroke as a loop

 Note: only edges on boundary of target are considered in selection.